agersea/redux-poc/README.md

 > Selectors are functions that take the Redux store state as an argument and return some data to pass to the component.

 ### Thunk
-> Thunk is a programming concept where a function is used to delay the evaluation/calculation of an operation.
+> A thunk is a specific kind of Redux function that can contain asynchronous logic.
+> Thunks are typically used to make async requests to a server and dispatch actions in response to the returned data.

 ### Slice
 > A slice is a collection of reducer logic and actions for a single feature of your app.